Blockbuster 'Star Wars: The Force Awakens' fails to land Oscars

 Ridley was on hand to announce the documentary winners at the Oscars.

-"Star Wars" is owned by the Walt Disney Co, which also owns the ABC television network on which the Oscars are telecast.
+"Star Wars" is owned by the Walt Disney Co (DIS.N), which also owns the ABC television network on which the Oscars are telecast.

 (Reporting by Piya Sinha-Roy, Editing by Sara Catania and Mary Milliken)